Multi-qubit time-varying quantum channels for NISQ-era superconducting quantum processors: Quantum channel capacity

-where $Q_\mathrm{coh}$ refers to the channel coherent information (See Methods), operator $\mathrm{E}\{\cdot\}$ is the mean, and $\bar{\gamma}$ refers to the damping probabilities defined by the mean relaxation time.} \end{thm} The formal proof for this theorem is provided in the Supplementary Note 2, and it is based on the additivity of the coherent information of amplitude damping channels \cite{wildeQIT,degantidegAdd,antiantiAdd,bothAdd}.
 Figure \ref{fig:CergAD} shows the quantum capacity of the fast TVAD as a function of the coefficient of variation of the relaxation time.
 In this figure, it can be observed that the capacity of the channel changes as a function of the coefficient of variation of the relaxation time.
 For low coefficients of variation ($\approx 1\%$), the difference between the capacity of the FTVAD channel and the quantum capacity of the static AD channel is negligible.
 When the coefficient of variation increases to about $c_\mathrm{v}\approx 20\%$ differences in the capacity of the FTVAD channel and the quantum capacity of the static AD channel become greater.
 Note also that for very noisy scenarios $\bar{\gamma}>0.35$, the quantum capacity of the FTVAD channel is higher than the quantum capacity of the static AD channel.
 This is a consequence of the fact that even if the mean value of the damping probability is the anti-degradable region ($\bar{\gamma}\in (1/2,1]$) of the AD channel, the fluctuations of the parameters imply that some of the actual $\gamma$ will lay in the degradable region \textbf{($\gamma\in [0,1/2]$)}.

 We wrap up this discussion by analyzing the capacity of the twirled approximated versions of the TVAPD and TVAD channels.
 Similarly to the combined amplitude and phase damping channel, the quantum capacity of the static versions of these channels is not known, as they belong to the family of Pauli channels, which are not degradable.
 Actually, these channels have been proven to have strictly superadditive coherent information for some very noisy scenarios \cite{wildeQIT} which makes it impossible to reduce the calculation of the quantum capacity to a single-key formula.
 For this reason, the so-called hashing bound (the hashing bound is equivalent to bounding the capacity with the coherent information of the channel) is used as a good lower bound on the capacity of the aforementioned channels \cite{wildeQIT}.
 Thus, we can derive a lower bound for the ergodic quantum capacity of the fast time-varying twirled approximated channels as